 Answer: Dholpur-Karauli Tiger Reserve

 Q21.
-What is notable about the Pench Tiger Reserve’s location in relation to two Indian states?
+What is notable about the Pench Tiger Reserve’s location in two Indian states?

 Answer: The Pench Tiger Reserve is the first one to extend across two states: Madhya Pradesh and Maharashtra.